 We were successfully certified to the ISO 14001:2015 standard in May 2018.

 Our EMS covers all UEA activities, products and services at all sites.
 Sites are the buildings and land at NR4 7TJ, shown in the campus map, with the addition of the Edith Cavell Building (NR4 7UL), the Bob Champion Research Building (NR4 7UQ), Wood Hall (NR9 3DE), and Weybourne (NR25, research building).
 INTO UEA LLP is excluded from our EMS scope.

 Our Sustainability Team coordinate the delivery of EMS targets, alongside colleagues from across the University.
 A multi-stakeholder Implementation Team is responsible for the delivery and reporting of objectives and targets under each environmental impact area.
 Implementation Teams are: Energy and Carbon Reduction, Biodiversity, Purchasing, Waste and Water, Sustainable Food; Transport, Engagement and Communications, and Sustainable Labs.
 We also hope to set up a Built Environment Implementation Team in the near future.
-These Implementation Teams include staff and Student Union representatives and report to the Sustainability Board, and from there to UEA Council.
+These Implementation Teams include staff and Student Union representatives and report to the Sustainability Committee, and from there to UEA Council.

-Core elements of our management system
+Core elements of our Environmental Management System

 - General environmental awareness training is delivered to all staff through induction programmes.
 A programme of job-specific training is on-going, for example biodiversity training for all project managers and relevant staff.
 Several student induction programmes also include sustainability lectures.

 - 2016 Annual Report

 - 2014 Annual Report

 - 2013 Annual Report